 - During a meeting or while in class, your cell phone starts ringing, you are lectured on why it is not okay to have your phone on.

-- For a child that really enjoys a specific class, such as gym or music classes at school, negative punishment can happen if they are removed from that class and sent to the principal’s office because they were acting out/misbehaving.
+- For a child that really enjoys a specific class, such as gym or music classes at school, negative punishment can be removal from that class and sent to the principal’s office because they were acting out/misbehaving.

 - If a child does not follow directions or acts inappropriately, he loses a token for good behavior that can later be cashed in for a prize.